AVSystem/developer-zone/docs/Device_tests/Test_actions.md

 ## Description of Actions

-Within the Server simulator test cases, the following Actions are available (with mandatory attributes written in bold):
+Within the Server simulator tests, the following Actions are available.

-1. READ
-2. WRITE
-3. EXECUTE
-4. DISCOVER
-5. DELETE
-6. CREATE
-7. WRITE ATTRIBUTES
-8. CLEAR ATTRIBUTES
-9. OBSERVE
-10. CANCEL OBSERVE
-11. Firmware Update
-12. Wait
-13. Pause response
-14. Wait for uplink request
-15. Send paused response
-16. Start Notification recording
-17. Expect Notification
-18. Start Send recording
-19. Expect Send
-20. Loop start

 ### READ